Gold may hit $2000, end long bull-run, says GFMS

 "A combination of factors will ensure that sufficient demand from investors and to a lesser extent official sector institutions comes into the market for it to clear at higher levels," the company said in the second update to its Gold Survey 2011.

-However, a normalisation of the broader financial landscape in the next few years is likely to take some of the wind out of gold's sails.
+However, a normalization of the broader financial landscape in the next few years is likely to take some of the wind out of gold's sails.

 For the first half, the company forecasts gold prices will average $1,640 an ounce, close to current levels.
 A rising dollar and increased risk aversion, which in recent months has pressured gold, could curb price gains in the short term.